rjdkmr/g_mmpbsa/docs/quick-run.rst

     g_mmpbsa run -h

+.. warning:: On MacOS, external APBS is required to run this command.
+             If APBS is not installed, the command will fail with an error message.

+             * Use **Homebrew to install APBS** on MacOS (``brew install brewsci/bio/apbs``).
+             * Define APBS environment variable to point to the APBS executable, e.g. ``export APBS=$(brew --prefix apbs)/bin/apbs``.

 **Only molecular mechanics (vdw and electrostatic) vacuum energy with energy decomposition**

 ::

     g_mmpbsa run -f traj.xtc -s topol.tpr -n index.ndx -unit1 Protein -unit2 Ligand \
                  -mme -mm energy_MM.xvg -decomp -mmcon contrib_MM.dat

 Here ``traj.xtc`` is the trajectory file, ``topol.tpr`` is the topology file, ``index.ndx`` is the index file, ``Protein`` and ``Ligand`` are the group names of protein and ligand in the index file.